LIPiston/awesome-stars-LIPiston/README.md

 *   [ruffle-rs/ruffle](https://github.com/ruffle-rs/ruffle) - A Flash Player emulator written in Rust

-*   [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft Java Edition with a high level of detail.
+*   [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.

 *   [wlh320/rime-ls](https://github.com/wlh320/rime-ls) - A language server that provides input method functionality using librime 通过 LSP 代码补全使用 Rime 输入法